inikulin/endpoint-utils/README.md

 });
 ```

-### Get hostname which can be resolved to the current machine
+### Get hostname or IP address which can be resolved to the current machine
 ```js
 const getMyHostname = require('endpoint-utils').getMyHostname;